 49 As of our Annual Meeting of Stockholders in June 2020, and at the recommendation of the Nominating and Corporate Governance Committee, the Board of Directors considered and nominated (based on the proxy vote of stockholders) an additional Board of Directors member, resulting in ten Director members in total.
-The decision to expand the size of the Board of Directors was made subsequent to the Chief Executive Officer Isaac Angel's announcement in February 2020 that he will be retiring from the company, effective as of July 1, 2020.
-The Board determined that it is in the best interest of the Company to nominate Mr. Angel to be a nominee and to expand the size of the Board of Directors accordingly, if he is elected by the company's stockholders.
+The decision to expand the size of the Board of Directors were subsequent to the Chief Executive Officer Isaac Angel's announcement in February 2020 that he will be retiring from the company, effective as of July 1, 2020.
+The Board determined that it is in the best interest of the company to nominate Mr. Angel to be a nominee and to expand the size of the Board of Directors accordingly, if he is elected by the company's stockholders.
+50 On July 26, 2017, ORIX purchased approximately 22% of our shares of common stock outstanding.
+Pursuant to the Governance Agreement between us and ORIX entered into in connection with this stock purchase transaction, ORIX has the right to designate three directors to our Board for as long as ORIX and its affiliates collectively hold at least 18% of the voting power of all of our outstanding voting securities, the right to representation on certain committees of our Board as well as preemptive rights pursuant to the Governance Agreement.

-Director member Position on Ormat's Board of Directors Committee membership Nationality Gender Date Joined David Granot Independent Director Audit, Nominating and Corporate Governance, Investment (Chair) Israeli Male May 2012 Stan H. Koyanagi Independent Director Compensation American Male July 2017 Dafna Shafrir Independent Director Compensation, Investment Israeli Female May 2018 Stanley B. Stern Independent Director Audit, Nominating and Corporate Governance (Chair) American Male November 2015 Hidatake Takahashi Independent Director Nominating and Corporate Governance Japanese Male June 2020 Byron G. Wong Independent Director Audit American Male July 2017
+Director member Position on Ormat's Board of Directors Committee membership Nationality Gender Date Joined David Granot Independent Director Audit, Nominating and Corporate Governance, Investment (Chair) Israeli Male May 2012 Stan H. Koyanagi Stan H. Koyanagi Independent Director Compensation Ar American Male July 2017 Dafna Shafrir Independent Director Compensation, Investment Israeli Female May 2018 Stanley B. Stern Independent Director Audit, Nominating and Corporate Governance (Chair) American Male November 2015 Hidatake Takahashi Independent Director Nominating and Corporate Governance Japanese Male June 2020 Byron G. Wong Independent Director Audit American Male July 2017